BusAI-Self-Driving-Car/Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here in this project advanced thresholding techniques for better acquire image feature and make lane-lines clear are implemented.
+Here in this project advanced thresholding techniques for better acquisition of image features and for making lane-lines more clear are implemented.
 Sobel edge detection with x-axis gradients or y-axis gradients are studied.
 Color thresholding has been used for different color spaces.
 Perspective transform has been used for to use histogram counting method to easily find starting point of lane-line.
 Then sliding window search technique is implemented for more efficient 2nd order polynomial curvature on to the lane.
 And finally by using camera undistortion how much car is deviation during a ride with respect to lane center is written on test video result.

 This study requires many more approaches to make it more robust on harder cases.
-Lane-line smoothing and implementation of sanity checks for wrong determination of lanes in some frames should be replaced with a lane-line is already verified at past.
+Lane-line smoothing and implementation of sanity checks for wrong determination of lanes in some frames is replaced with a lane-line is already verified at past.